ComScore

 • Time Commitment: 30 minutes

 The only thing better than a board of sliced cheese?
 A pot of dippable melted cheese, of course.
-Choose between white wine-Swiss and beer-cheddar fondues (or heck, make both).
+Choose between white wine-Swiss and beer-cheddar fondues (or heck, call it a party and make both).

 24. The Ultimate Burrata Cheese Board